The SOX & TFA Retaliation Case

 • wage and payroll documents associated with that period.

-Their disclosures do not address the Taxpayer First Act’s statutory trigger date (April 28, 2025, when IRS claim numbers were issued) and do not acknowledge any events or conduct that occurred after IRS involvement began.
+• Their disclosures do not address the TFA & SOX statutory trigger date (April 28, 2025, when IRS claim numbers were issued) and do not acknowledge any events or conduct that occurred after IRS involvement began.
+This is definitely not made in good faith.

 2. What Evidence They Disclosed